-In this guide, I’ll be offering info on the different demineralization processes, the uses of demineralized water, whether you can drink demineralized water, and more.
+In this guide, we’ve shared everything you should know about the different demineralization processes, the uses of demineralized water, and more.

-Products that require water, such as cosmetics, aren’t manufactured using normal tap water.
-It’s important that pure water is used, which won’t react with the product’s other ingredients or add any unwanted impurities into the product.
+Products that require water, such as cosmetics, are usually manufactured with pure water, which won’t react with the product’s other ingredients or add any unwanted impurities to the product.

 3. To Prevent System Overheating

-Again, demineralized water can be used in a manufacturing or factory setting to cool systems, preventing overheating and helping them to maintain an optimum temperature.
+Demineralized water can be used in power production, chemical production, manufacturing, or factory settings, to more efficiently cool systems, preventing overheating and helping to maintain optimum temperatures.

-Laboratories use purified water for testing, diluting and preparing solutions.
+Laboratories use purified water as a control for testing, diluting, and preparing solutions.

-You can use deionized water, the most commonly available type of demineralized water, in applications around the home, including as a cleaner, to fill steam irons, and for fish tanks.
+Deionized water, the most commonly available type of demineralized water, can be used in applications around the home, including as a cleaner, to fill steam irons, and for fish tanks.

 Because deionized water has had its minerals removed, it’s particularly ideal for cleaning as it won’t leave behind any residue.